Keiysuke/Wish-List/README.md

 As it's not automatically adding products/purchases from other websites, you'll have to add the products and other datas by yourself.

 New functionalities :
+- New page "My Friends" where you're able to search on other Users and add them as a Friend
+- You can now see all your benefits on "My benefits" page.
+All filters are available too.
 - Left Sidebar is now available with the list of your favorites websites
 - New filter for your products on "Discount", or "Free" (price was <= 1€)
-- Possibility to archive your products & filter on archived/non archived products

 Here are the current functionnalities (see upside for last ones) :
 - Register/Log in website